raganwald-deprecated/homoiconic/2012/10/encapsulation.cs.md

 So maybe we aren't missing much.

-*(This essay appears in slightly different form in the upcoming book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto))*
+(Discuss on [/r/coffeescript](http://www.reddit.com/r/coffeescript/comments/11ysax/encapsulation_in_coffeescript/).
+This essay appears in slightly different form in the upcoming book [CoffeeScript Ristretto](http://leanpub.com/coffeescript-ristretto).)

 ---